hnnsb/time-tracker/README.md

-# Time Tracker Project
+# Time Tracker

-## Description

-This project is a time tracker that allows users to track their time spent on different tasks.
-The user can add, edit, and delete tasks
+Track the time you spend on task.
+Create tasks and categorize them.

 ## Build